Yadgar-e-Ghalib

-Yadgar-e-Ghalib (English: In Memory of Ghalib), also spelled Yadgare Ghalib or Yadgar-i-Ghalib, is an 1897 biography of Urdu poet Ghalib, written by his fellow writer and disciple Altaf Hussain Hali (1837–1914).
+Yadgar-e-Ghalib (English: In Memory of Ghalib), also spelled Yadgare Ghalib or Yadgar-i-Ghalib, is an 1897 biography of Urdu poet Ghalib, written by his disciple and writer/poet Altaf Hussain Hali (1837–1914).
 It is considered to be the first authentic work on Ghalib's life, personality, poetry and prose.

 Background

-Hali was the disciple of Ghalib.
+Hali was a disciple of Ghalib.
 He was deeply affected by Ghalib's death in 1869, writing a sensitive elegy on Ghalib.
 Friends pressed him to compile a biography of Ghalib.
 However his preoccupation with other works prevented him from undertaking this work early and the biography ultimately published in 1897.

 Contents

 In the first part of the book, covering about a hundred pages, Hali has given whatever he could gather as regards the life of Ghalib.
 In the second part of the book, Hali has evaluated Ghalib as an author, as a poet of Urdu and Persian and as a prose writer.

 Hali's general approach to Ghalib's poetry and personality borders on defence, glossing over the poet's personal shortcomings and providing relief by a perceptive analysis and interpretation of his poems.